 All New York City public and charter school visits are free of charge but must be reserved in advance.

-Due to the high demand for group visits, full payment by check or credit card must be made no less than three weeks prior to your visit.
+Due to the high demand for group visits, full payment by credit card must be made no less than three weeks prior to your visit.
 A letter of confirmation and detailed instructions will be sent to you upon receipt of payment.
 Group visits that are cancelled less than three weeks in advance cannot be refunded.
 Should you have to cancel your tour at the last minute due to an emergency, we will do our best to reschedule your visit.

 You may also want to hear a Holocaust survivor or World War II veteran speak as part of your visit to the Museum.
 To learn more about our Speakers Bureau, please click here.
 Be sure to make this request part of your school group reservation.

 Auschwitz.
 Not long ago.
 Not far away. (available for grades 6 – 12)

 (Opens May 8, 2019 and is on view through January 3, 2020.)
 The most significant site of the Holocaust, Auschwitz was not a single entity, but a complex of 48 concentration and extermination camps, at which 1 million Jews—and tens of thousands of others—were murdered.
 This groundbreaking exhibition brings together more than 700 original objects and 400 photographs of Auschwitz, from over 20 institutions and museums around the world.
 Auschwitz.
 Not long ago.
 Not far away. is the most comprehensive exhibition dedicated to the history of Auschwitz and its role in the Holocaust ever presented in North America, and an unparalleled opportunity to confront the singular face of human evil—one that arose not long ago and not far away.

 Love Thy Neighbor: Immigration and the U.S. Experience (available for grades 3-12)